7 Factors to Include in Your Project Health Check

 3. Risk Management

-Risk is always present in projects and must be managed proactively.
-During the project health check, you need to confirm that a risk management plan is in place and implemented when needed.
-Are risk assessments conducted regularly?
-When identified, how are risks addressed?
+Project risk is always present and must be managed proactively.
+During the project health check, confirm the existence and application of a risk management plan.

 4. Quality Control

-In addition to time and scope, quality is part of the triple constraints that limit a project.
+Quality is as essential as time and scope in project constraints.
 Refer to organizational processes and agreed deliverables to determine if the quality is an issue.

 5. Communication